pyranges/pyranges_1.x/README.md

 ## Version 1.x
 This is version 1.x of pyranges.
-It is a complete rewrite of the original pyranges library, that will replace the "default" (version 0) sometime in 2024.
+It is a complete rewrite of the original pyranges library, that will replace the current default (version 0) at some point in 2024.

 ## Install